-3.0 Surveillance Types
+49. Surveillance Types

-- 3.1 We should clearly differentiate in this guidance between "Intrusive" surveillance which will be a great rarity for CCTV operations and "Directed" surveillance which will the more likely. - 3.2 Covert Surveillance - 3.2.1 Observations which are carried out by, or with, the use of a surveillance device.
-Surveillance will be covert where it is carried out in a manner calculated to ensure that the person or persons subject to the surveillance are unaware that it is, or may be, taking place. - 3.3 Intrusive Surveillance
+49.1.
+We should clearly differentiate in this guidance between "Intrusive" surveillance which will be a great rarity for CCTV operations and "Directed" surveillance which will the more likely.

-3.3.1 This is a highly invasive type of covert surveillance, the like of which CCTV equipment and their images alone would not be able to engage in except on the most rare occasion.
-The actsays:
+Covert Surveillance

-"Intrusive surveillance" is defined as covert surveillance carried out in relation to anything taking place on residential premises or in any private vehicle.
+49.2.
+Observations which are carried out by, or with, the use of a surveillance device.
+Surveillance will be covert where it is carried out in a manner calculated to ensure that the person or persons subject to the surveillance are unaware that it is, or may be, taking place.

-This kind of surveillance may take place by means either of a person or device located inside residential premises or a private vehicle of the person who is subject to the surveillance, or by means of a device placed outside which consistently provides a product of equivalent quality and detail as a product which would be obtained from a device located inside.
+Intrusive Surveillance

-- 3.3.2 Therefore it is not intrusive unless the camera capabilities are such that it consistently provides information of the same quality and detail as might be expected to be obtained from a device actually present on the premises or in the vehicle. - 3.3.3 Our CCTV cameras are deemed incapable of providing this level of detail so as to be considered "intrusive" for the purposes of the act.
-Current interpretations re sustained gathering of images of persons in a car in a car park dealing in drugs; being able to see clearly inside the car, would not be considered "intrusive" under the act. - 3.3.4 In particular, the following extract from this code prevents us from carrying out intrusion of premises with cameras.
-This section puts us in a strong position to resist the use of public cameras in this way by investigators. - 3.3.5 Cameras will not be used to look into private residential property.
+- 49.3.
+This is a highly invasive type of covert surveillance, the like of which CCTV equipment and their images alone would not be able to engage in except on the most rare occasion.
+The act says: - 49.4.
+"Intrusive surveillance" is defined as covert surveillance carried out in relation to anything taking place on residential premises or in any private vehicle. - 49.5.
+This kind of surveillance may take place by means either of a person or device located inside residential premises or a private vehicle of the person who is subject to the surveillance, or by means of a device placed outside which consistently provides a product of equivalent quality and detail as a product which would be obtained from a device located inside. - 49.6.
+Therefore it is not intrusive unless the camera capabilities are such that it consistently provides information of the same quality and detail as might be expected to be obtained from a device actually present on the premises or in the vehicle. - 49.7.
+Our CCTV cameras are deemed incapable of providing this level of detail so as to be considered "intrusive" for the purposes of the act.
+Current interpretations re sustained gathering of images of persons in a car in a car park dealing in drugs; being able to see clearly inside the car, would not be considered "intrusive" under the act. - 49.8.
+In particular, the following extract from this code prevents us from carrying out intrusion of premises with cameras.
+This section puts us in a strong position to resist the use of public cameras in this way by investigators. - 49.9.
+Cameras will not be used to look into private residential property.
 Where the equipment permits it 'Privacy zones' will be programmed into the system as required in order to ensure that the interior of any private residential property within range of the system is not surveyed by the cameras.
 If such 'zones' cannot be programmed the operators will be specifically trained in privacy issues.

-3.4 Directed Surveillance
+Directed Surveillance

-- 3.4.1 This level of covert surveillance is likely to be engaged more by public/private CCTV users when they are requested by "authorised bodies" (see later) to operate their cameras in a specific way; for a planned purpose or operation; where 'private information' is to be gained. - 3.4.2 The act says:
+49.10.
+This level of covert surveillance is likely to be engaged more by public/private CCTV users when they are requested by "authorised bodies" (see later) to operate their cameras in a specific way; for a planned purpose or operation; where 'private information' is to be gained.